radio-astro/docker-images/README.md

 usage: `$ docker run -tiP radioastro/notebook`

-**note**: When using -P you autoconfigure the linekd port, find out what is the linked port with `docker ps`.
-You can also force the port number with -p <portnumber>:8888.
+**note**: When using -P you autoconfigure the linked port, find out what is the linked port with `docker ps`.
+You can also force the port number with `-p <portnumber>:8888`.

 **note 2**: By default the notebooks are stored inside the container in `/notebooks`.
 You can map a custom folder containing notebooks into the container using `-v`, for example `-v /home/you/notebooks:/notebooks`.